 - Loss of interest in social situations not connected to the substance

 - Inability to think rationally about the substance or addiction

 At the first sign of a problem, patients and their families can and should seek addiction help.
 Thankfully, Boston addiction treatment facilities are available to make it easier to break the cycle of addiction with individually tailored, professional addiction treatment services.

-Common Addictive Substances Used
+Common Addictive Substances Used in Boston

 Drugs and alcohol in any form can lead to substance abuse and addiction, but in Boston certain substances tend to be more common.
 Some of the drug addictions more frequently treated in the Boston area include: